 It was also around this time that I began obsessing over color.
 In the summer, I’d launch the Summer Black-out, which was a fun and worthy experiment, but also added to the self-generated pressure to be super-duper creative and new and fresh and different and unique.
-I still consider myself to be a champion of color, and still love to experiment with unusual and unexpected pairings – and encourage you all to do the same!
+On writing this, I still consider myself to be a champion of color, and still love to experiment with unusual and unexpected pairings – and encourage you all to do the same!
 But I’ve since eased up on myself about making every outfit burst with brights.

-This is another outfit that I’d totally wear, but shows quite well how incredibly LONG my hair got by the end of the summer of 2010.
+This is another outfit that I’d probably still wear, but shows quite well how incredibly LONG my hair got by the end of the summer of 2010.
 Having pored over photos from that era, I’m pretty convinced that – at least, in this style and with these products – shoulder length is ideal.
 Longer gets frizzy and bushy.

 Here’s a late 2010 outfit that shows how I continued to wear longtime staples – the color red, curved-hem boleros, obi belts – but did so with a little more refinement.
 I’ve made a lot of progress.

 Before I started this blog, I had two completely separate wardrobes: One dressy, one casual.
 I was fairly formal during the week and pretty disjointedly messy on weekends.
 I spent YEARS working my fancier duds into weekend wear and attempting to merge the two styles.
 This is the first year I’ve felt like I have my casual looks nailed.
 In fact, at a certain point over the winter, I began to PREFER my weekend looks.